aTobyWanKenobi/uni-rank-android/README.md

 The application is still not in a finalized state and is not guaranteed to work on every Android device.
 Until the first beta release, UniRank can be cloned and opened as a project in Android Studio.

 ## Authors
-Albergoni Tobia - _Developement_ - aTobyWanKenobi
+Albergoni Tobia - _Developement_ - @aTobyWanKenobi

 ## License
-MIT licensed, details in /LICENSE.md
+MIT licensed, details in [LICENSE.md](https://github.com/aTobyWanKenobi/uni-rank-android/blob/master/LICENSE)

 ## Acknowledgments
 - Koh Immanuel Chee Beng - _Project supervisor_